 It was a clear night and we took a shortcut across the parking lot instead of the covered hallways.
 While lying on the stretcher, Melissa saw the beautiful starry sky above us.
-She requested that we stop for a while at the middle of the open lot, so she can gaze a little bit longer on the glittery sky.
+She requested that we stop at the middle of the open lot, so she can gaze a little bit longer on the clear sky.
 And for a moment she forgot her pain while basking in the beauty of a starry night.

-Upon entering the main hospital, the hallways were already empty and dimly lit.
-As we turned a corner we passed a statue of Santo Nino, which was flooded with lights, shining like a beacon in the dark night.
+Upon entering the main hospital, the hallways were empty and dimly lit.
+As we turned a corner we passed a statue of Santo Nino, which was glowing with lights, shining like a beacon in the dark night.

-Melissa requested to stop again for a while in front of the statue, so she can linger a little longer as she laid there in awe.
+Melissa requested to stop again in front of the statue, so she can linger a little longer as she gaze there in awe.
 “Ang ganda ganda po ng Sto.
-Nino” (The Sto.
+Nino” (the Sto.
 Nino looks so beautiful), she stated.
-It was a sight to see, a frail sick child tortured with disease, finds restful peace by gazing at the face of the Blessed Child.
+It was a sight to see – a frail child tortured with disease, finds peace by looking at the face of the Blessed Child.

-In the CT suite, our worst suspicion became reality.
-Melissa’s head CT scan did not just show a brain tumor, but multiple tumors of varying sizes giving the appearance of a starry night.
+In the CT suite, our worst suspicion became a reality: Melissa’s head CT scan did not just show a brain tumor, but multiple tumors of varying sizes giving the appearance of a starry night.
 It was a death sentence for the little girl.

 It was almost midnight when we headed back to the Charity ward.
-Melissa’s father, who was with us, was holding back tears, hiding his sorrow from his daughter.
-We were all silent as we walked our way back, with our heads hung low, except for Melissa who was oblivious of the gravity of her prognosis, and continued to marvel at the starry sky.
+Melissa’s father, who was with us, was holding back tears, trying to hide his sorrow from his daughter.
+We were silent as we walked our way back, with our heads hung low, except for Melissa who was oblivious of the gravity of her prognosis, still reveling at the starry sky.

-When we arrived at the Neurology ward, Melissa asked her father to sit with her by the window so she can again see the stars.
+When we arrived at the Neurology ward, Melissa asked her father to sit with her by the window so she can still look at the stars.
 They both sat there until her tired little body gave in to exhaustion and finally falling asleep.

 Since then, for a couple of nights, you will find a feeble child in the Neurology ward, sitting by the window, suffering in pain, but finding comfort at the beauty of the stars.

 One morning, as I entered the Neurology ward, I glanced at Melissa’s bed.
-It was empty, and the mattress was rolled up.
+It was empty, with the mattress rolled up.

 I was in deep thought when I was interrupted by my son, “Daddy, come outside, look at the full moon”.
 I cannot miss this.
 I have to go.